CALL OR TEXT US FOR A COMPLIMENTARY CASE EVALUATION

 How Courts Address Unconscionable Contracts

 When California courts find a contract unfair, they don’t always toss the whole thing.
 Judges have options, and they use them carefully.
-The goal isn’t to punish, it’s to restore balance and fairness.
+The goal isn’t to punish; it’s to restore balance and fairness.
 Here’s how courts typically respond when a contract crosses the line.

 Judicial Remedies For Unconscionable Contracts